martineharrison/MP3/README.md

 ### What to turn in

--   A class definition `Employees` defined as above
+-   A class definition `Employee` defined as above
 -   A function or generator `read_employees` defined as above
 -   A few basic `assert` tests of `read_employees`
 -   A brief (paragraph or so) description of your approach and any challenges